Bridge the Gap

 Rightful owners of unclaimed property can claim their money and other assets directly from government unclaimed property programs.

 State Governments Working Together to Return Property to the Rightful Owners

 Find My Funds™ is a free website to search for and claim assets that have gone inactive and have been turned over to state unclaimed property programs, as required by law for safekeeping.
 Search over 20 state databases for unclaimed property and file your claim instantly on findmyfunds.com!

 Other Unclaimed Property Resources

-The National Association of State Treasurers (NAST) provides support to state finance officials nationwide relating to the administration of financial policies and treasury programs, including unclaimed property policy and program administration.
+The National Association of State Treasurers (NAST) provides support to state finance officials nationwide relating to the administration of financial policies and treasury programs, including unclaimed property policy and programs.